sidtritisio/kindowinternational/README.md

 I'm building ki and learning how to use GitHub.

-ki (Kindow International) is a consulting initiative focused on strategy, technology, and business development.
+ki (Kindow International) is a consulting initiative focused on bridging the gap between cryptographic complexity and executive clarity.
+We partner with Web3 founders and protocols to transform complex blockchain data into actionable intelligence, resilient financial strategy, and sustainable growth systems.

 ## Currently working on
 - Building my business presence